-- (3) Adjustments have been made to reflect the impact of allocating the Excess Purchase Price to intangible assets and goodwill of HSI, and are subject to change based upon the final determination of the respective fair values of these assets.
+- of these assets.
 For the year ended December 31, 1997, and for the nine months ended September 30, 1997 and 1998, \$1.5 million; \$1.1 million and \$1.1 million of amortization related to acquired intangibles and goodwill has been charged to general and administrative expenses, respectively. - (4) Equity in net income of affiliate has been eliminated from H&S Inc. for all periods shown to reflect 100% ownership of HSI after the Merger. - (5) Adjustments are made to the provision for income taxes to reflect the increased income tax liability resulting from the elimination of the equity in net income of affiliate as discussed in footnote 4 above and the decrease in the Mulder income tax liability.
 Income taxes for the partnership were higher than they would have been for a corporation because certain items such as salary and bonus are not tax deductible for German partnerships but are for German corporations.
 Although corporations are subject to corporate income tax, this incremental tax is less than the tax effect of the previously non-deductible items.
 Therefore, pro forma provision for income taxes has been adjusted as follows:

-Equity in

-Net Income

-of Mulder

-Affiliate Income Tax

-Period Adjustment Adjustment

-Nine months ended September 30, 1997 Year ended December 31, 1997 , \$(569) \$(569)

-Nine months ended September 30, 1998 , \$
+Period Equity in Net Income of Affiliate Adjustment Mulder Income Tax Adjustment Nine months ended September 30, 1997 Year ended December 31, 1997 Nine months ended September 30, 1998 \$'(48 ) \$(569) \$(569) \$